akuklev/HOCC/finitism.md

 consistency unconditionally but it at least proves its own consistency.
 It can be used to prove other theories consistency conditionaly on existence of suitable infinite stages of von Neumann hierarchy.
 It is, however, unclear if it is suitable for more fine-grained conditional consistency proofs used in reverse mathematics.
-There, one deals with theories with consistency strength below $H_{ω}$ and between $H_{ω}$ and $H_{ω + 1}$.
-Their consistency proofs are currently carried out in a weak system called ERA (elementary recursive arithmetic) and are conditional on termination of suitable recursive algorithms rather than existence of suitable infinite sets.
+There, one deals with theories with modelling capacity below $H_{ω}$ and between $H_{ω}$ and $H_{ω + 1}$.
+Their consistency proofs are currently carried out in a weak system called ERA (elementary recursive arithmetic) and are conditional on termination of suitable recursive algorithms rather than existence of suitable infinite sets, which provides required granularity for theories with modelling capacity below $H_{ω + 1}$.

 §§ Weak set theories: The constructive set theory CZF
 -----------------------------------------------------